-SW 565: MOTIVATIONAL INTERVIEWING IN SOCIAL WORK PRACTICE
+SW 565 MOTIVATIONAL INTERVIEWING AND COGNITIVE BEHAVIORAL THERAPY IN SOCIAL WORK PRACTICE

-This course is a required for students as part of the specialized practice curriculum of the MSW program.
-Building on knowledge, skills, and values taught in the generalist practice courses, this course presents Motivational Interviewing (MI) as a model for social work practice at all levels.
-MI, originally developed as an intervention for working with persons with addictions, is an established, widely-recognized, and empirically-based strategy used for effecting behavioral change across multiple problem areas commonly addressed in social service, mental health, and medical settings.
-This course will examine the theoretical, conceptual, and empirical literature that has supported the development of the MI approach, will consider creative ways it can be used in both micro and macro practice, and will focus on skill development for a variety of social work settings.
+This course is required for students as part of the specialized practice curriculum of the MSW program.
+Building on knowledge, skills, and values taught in the generalist practice courses, this course presents Motivational Interviewing (MI) and Cognitive Behavioral Therapy (CBT) as models for social work practice at all levels.
+These modalities are foundational to much of social work practice.
+MI, originally developed as an intervention for working with persons with addictions, is an established, widely recognized, and empirically based strategy used for effecting behavioral change across multiple problem areas commonly addressed in social service, mental health, and medical settings.
+CBT and its derivatives are used by nearly all social work practitioners in some form.
+CBT is used for behavior change, mental health treatment, and combatting the impact of trauma.
+This course will examine the theoretical, conceptual, and empirical literature that has supported the development of both MI and CBT, will consider creative ways they can be used in both micro and macro practice, and will focus on skill development for a variety of social work settings.
 Prerequisites: SW 515, SW 521, and SW 540